 Mixing

-Mixing to full homogenization is extremely essential.
-For complete homogenization, the material being mixed must be in liquid form with a viscosity similar to olive oil.
+Mixing to total homogenization is highly essential.
+For complete homogenization, the mixed material must be in liquid form with a viscosity similar to olive oil.
 We recommend using a heating magnetic stirrer to warm distillates and diamonds to homogenization temperatures (194°F):

-2. Once totally liquified, your starting material vessel has pre-weighed batches of terps dumped in.
+2. Once liquified, your starting material vessel has pre-weighed batches of terps dumped in.

 3. Once the terpenes are mixed in, you can place the homogenizer probe in and mix.
 (Your homogenizer should be adequately sized to mix the entire batch in less than a minute.)